 What Exactly Is A DIY Dumbbell Rack?

-Simply put, it’s a way for you to keep your dumbbells off of the floor.
+Simply put, it’s a way for you to keep your dumbbells off of the floor, unless you have one of those freaking heavy millennium dumbbells.
 It makes it easier for you to keep your dumbbells organized, and makes it slightly easier for you to pick them up/put them away.

-I really hate it when I finish doing exercises like the Zottman curls or seated tricep presses and don't have a way of just putting the dumbbells in a place that I'm used to and not have to remember where I put them.
+I really hate it when I finish doing exercises like the Zottman curls or seated tricep presses or just any other dumbbell-only workout and don’t have a way of just putting the dumbbells in a place that I’m used to and not have to remember where I put them.

 A DIY dumbbell rack can be made a few different ways, but they all follow the same basic principle.
 Create a shelf that is the correct width for your dumbbells, that is strong enough to hold them all up.